rarebreed/rarebreed.github.io/_posts/2017-07-07-frp-nutshell.md

 The practical part

+**FIXME**

+I've moved on to typescript, so this doc will be in flux while I transition it with typescript notes

-- [Setting up and using flow][-flow-setup]
+- [Setting up and using typescript][-ts-setup]
-- [Getting and using VS Code][-vscode-setup]
+- [Getting and using VS Code][-vscode-setup][with typescript][-vs-ts]

-**NOTE** I've been switching to typescript simply because there's more libraries with typescript defs

-I am going to illustrate, as much as possible, examples using the Flow language.
-Flow is basically a type checker for javascript with a fairly powerful type system (more powerful than Java actually).
-I recommend going to flow's site and looking at their Getting Started docs.
+I am going to illustrate, as much as possible, examples using the Typescript language.
+Typescript is basically a transpiler to javascript with a fairly powerful type system (more powerful than Java actually).
+I recommend going to typescripts' site and looking at their Getting Started docs.

 ## Why FRP?